 Angela is a recording artist who has travelled the world singing and experiencing music with all walks of life.
 She is also a certified massage therapist with a special focus on the ancient art of Maya abdominal massage.
 For several years she worked as an animal control officer rescuing strays and injured wildlife.
 She supports animal rights organizations, Organic Bee Keepers, United Plant Savers, Save the Children, and recyclers everywhere.
 From the ground up, Angela is committed to making change one seedling, one belly, one song at a time; which is why she prides herself most on the work of raising her two loving children, Joanie and Grace.
 After living several years on the west coast, she is delighted to be working once again with JDPP creating profound living art with the incarcerated women of the York Correctional Institution.

 began working with JDPP in August 2008 as a guest performer of one of her original texts in JDPP’s production of Dreamings.
 As the daughter of an inmate at York Correctional Institution in Niantic, CT she spoke for the often forgotten children of Connecticut’s prison population.
 She performed additional writings in JDPP’s What I Want To Say retro-mix performance.
 In the spring of 2009, Suzi was invited to be part of a pilot program with JDPP helping children with a parent in prison learn how the arts can help to communicate their feelings concerning the forced separation of incarceration.
 She has continued to work ever since in what has become a comprehensive in school and afterschool outreach to this population through JDPP’s Bridging Boundaries Program.
 As a teaching artist, Suzi piloted a yearlong Moving Matters! residency at Kinsella School of Performing Arts, Suzi continues working with students on creating and scripting original and inspiring performance pieces.
 Through Hartford Performs, Suzi is instrumental in the writing/spoken word aspect of JDPP’s residencies and since 2013 she has scripted the stories for the culminating performances of the Moving Matters! residencies with Parkville Elementary school.
 She has also worked with the 6th, 7th, and 8th grade students at Renzulli Gifted and Talented Academy in Hartford, on creating personal narratives.
-In addition, Suzi is a teaching associate for JDPP’s performance residency at York Correctional Institution in Niantic, CT.
-Suzi is also JDPP’s Programming Associate, helping with the logistics, coordination, and implementation of programming, particularly Bridging Boundaries.
+In addition, Suzi is also JDPP’s Programming Coordinator, helping with the logistics, coordination, and implementation of programming, particularly Bridging Boundaries.

 Heidi is a graduate of the University of Connecticut and the Hartford Conservatory, and has attended Wesleyan University taking graduate courses in Dance and Movement Studies.
 She has served on the dance faculty of Eastern Connecticut State University, Saint Joseph College and The Hartford Conservatory among others.
 She currently is owner and Director of the Stafford Academy of Dance LLC, and Directs the Figments Youth Dance Ensemble.
 Heidi teaches creative movement at the Preschool for the Arts in Ellington and Tolland, and also choreographs a musical production for children each summer with Act Out, Sing and Shout.